 FS links are designed to meet very high availability targets between 99.9% and 99.999%.
 In the 7/8 GHz band, in the US, links are designed for 99.999% availability targets at the design reference modulation.
 To meet these very high availabilities link fade margins are very high (e.g., > 20 dB).
 Thus, a long-term degradation of I/N = -10 dB representing a 0.4 dB degradation of this very high fade margin is less of a concern then the overall degradation in service availability, which is affected by both long-term and short-term interference effects.

-Document 5D/129 references use of F.758-8, which defines error objective for FS links.
-For interference from co-primary sources, the total degradation in error performances and availability objectives due to a combination of short-term and long-term interference should be limited to 10%; for interference from sources which are not co-primary.
+Document 5D/129 references use of ITU-R Recommendation F.758-8, which defines error performance and availability objectives for FS links.
+For interference from co-primary sources, the total degradation in these objectives — considering both short-term and long-term interference — should be limited to 10% of the performance and availability criteria of the FS system.
+For interference from non-co-primary sources, while F.758-8 does not specify a quantitative limit, ITU-R studies (e.g., Recommendations SF.1006 and F.1191) and common regulatory practice often apply a more conservative criterion, typically limiting the degradation to no more than 1% of the FS system’s performance objectives, to ensure adequate protection of the primary service1.

 F.758-8 references F.1108-4 for the calculation of FDP, which defines the change in unavailability (limited to 10% for co-primary operation).
 The derivation of FDP can be found in Attachment B.